abc-research/cook2020/_pages/data.md

 permalink: /data_description/
 date: 2020-01-08T00:00:00+09:00
 ---
 The data has been collected using two smartphones (right arm and left hip), two smartwatches (both wrists) and one motion capture system with 29 markers.
-There were 4 subjects who prepared 3 recipes (sandwich, fruit salad, cereal) 5 times each following a script but acting as naturally as possible.
+There were 4 subjects who prepared 3 recipes (sandwich, fruit salad, cereal) 5 times each.
+The subjects followed a script for each recipe but acted as naturally as possible.

 [Download the training data](https://drive.google.com/open?id=1qesNRRpV-xbRzhdnPhcPY8MtZ-2wKUxe)